ngshiheng/selenium-automation-app/README.md

 # Problem Statement

 Setting up a Python project can be frustrating for non-developers.
-From downloading the right version of `python`, setting up virtual environment and installing dependencies.
+From downloading the right version of `python`, setting up virtual environment to installing dependencies.

 `pyinstaller` helps to abstract all these by bundling all your dependencies together.
 This project demonstrates: